Coronavirus Update: Drive-thru testing center opens in New Rochelle

-New Rochelle residents get first oopporuntities, but people all throughout Westchester can be served.
+New Rochelle residents get first opportunity, but people all throughout Westchester County can be served.

-The testing center should help drastically increase the number of people getting tested which so far has been limited
+Officials hope the station will help drastically increase the number of people getting tested, which so far has been limited.

 All schools have closed in New Rochelle during the crisis.